This Is Not A

 - Parry's the butcher, Harwd Road.
 Seen here after its closure sometime around 1980.
 Now demolished.

 - Vera's, Harwd Road.
 A general grocery store.
 Seen here after its closure in the early 90s.
 Now just a private dwelling, but the pattern of windows gives the game away about what used to be there.
+Vera originally had premises further north, at the junction of Harwd Road and Railway Road, but moved to this location after the closure of Copperthwaite's toy shop.

 - Norman Sims' newsagents, Coedyfelin Road.
 Nothing more than a lean-to on the end of a house.
 Closed in the early seventies with no visible evidence of its existence remaining.